vbazurtob/angular12-open-brewery-demo/README.md

 The details page features a details component and a google map component to show the brewery location.

+## Live demo
+You can check the live demo of this project [here](https://vbazurtob.github.io/angular12-open-brewery-demo/)

 ## How to build